 Inflatable Mattress: Pros

-Because there are no moving parts other than the valve or valves on an inflatable mattress there aren’t a lot of things that can go wrong.
+Longevity - Because there are no moving parts other than the valve or valves on an inflatable mattress there aren’t a lot of things that can go wrong.
 Basically if your inflatable mattress is made of high quality materials by a reputable manufacturer it should last for years.

-Air mattresses, while often very sophisticated, nonetheless require less engineering/design time and materials to construct than a first class camping cot.
+Affordability - Air mattresses, while often very sophisticated, nonetheless require less engineering/design time and materials to construct than a first class camping cot.
 Fewer materials and design time equals lower price.

-The inflatable mattress can be taken with you just about anywhere from the family campground to the highest mountain.
+Portability - The inflatable mattress can be taken with you just about anywhere from the family campground to the highest mountain.

 Inflatable Mattress: Cons

-Even the best inflatable mattress will sometimes incur a tiny puncture that will cause it to slowly deflate.
+Tendency To Leak - Even the best inflatable mattress will sometimes incur a tiny puncture that will cause it to slowly deflate.
 Valve problems can also cause air to leak from the mattress leading to a very uncomfortable night.

-While there are a few self-inflating mattresses out there that don’t require your intervention, most will need some help from you to either fill completely or to find the right pressure.
+Have To Be Blown Up - While there are a few self-inflating mattresses out there that don’t require your intervention, most will need some help from you to either fill completely or to find the right pressure.
 If you’re in a hurry blowing up the mattress manually may be the only choice.

-If the inflatable mattress you’re lying on is relatively thin and the air inside is not compartmentalized you’ll likely wind up with some body parts like the hips coming in direct contact with the ground as the air is pushed to the side.
+Tendency To “Bottom Out” - If the inflatable mattress you’re lying on is relatively thin and the air inside is not compartmentalized you’ll likely wind up with some body parts like the hips coming in direct contact with the ground as the air is pushed to the side.

 Camping Cot: Pros

-While your hips and other body parts will often touch the ground with an air mattress that will never happen with a camping cot.
+No Bottoming Out - While your hips and other body parts will often touch the ground with an air mattress that will never happen with a camping cot.
 For larger folks this is a real problem and eliminating it by using a camping cot can substantially improve their outdoor experience.

-While they have more moving parts than a simple inflatable mattress a high quality folding camp bed will nonetheless last for many years, even if you use it on a fairly regular basis.
+Durability - While they have more moving parts than a simple inflatable mattress a high quality folding camp bed will nonetheless last for many years, even if you use it on a fairly regular basis.

 Camping Cot: Cons

-Most camping cots will cost more than a simple inflatable mattress.
+They Cost More - Most camping cots will cost more than a simple inflatable mattress.
 That’s because they take more time to concept, design and manufacturer and more materials go into their construction.
 On the whole however the cost gap between the best camping cots and the best inflatable mattresses is not that large.

-Because of their weight most camping cots are not designed to go with you to the summit.
+They’re Not Very Portable - Because of their weight most camping cots are not designed to go with you to the summit.
 The best tent cot is ground level gear designed and built to be used in roadside campgrounds, when camping at the beach and when setting up the base camp for your elk hunt; as well as to be used at home as an emergency backup bed.

 They can but they don’t have to.
 Many people use cots in their tent and protect the floor by covering the feet of the camping cot legs.
 Some use tennis balls for this purpose.
 Others will bring small pieces of carpeting with them and place those under the legs while others will cut off the bottom of plastic bottles (the thicker the better) and use those as “coasters” for the cot legs.
 Any of those solutions will provide excellent protection for the floor of your tent.

 There are a couple of good reasons not to sleep naked when camping.
 The first is simple modesty and respect for others you’re camping with (if you’re camping with others).
 The second is that some warm, dry clothing can really take the edge off on a cold night in the outdoors.
 Whatever you do you shouldn’t wear wet, sweaty or dirty clothes in the sleeping bag or when laying under blankets on a camping cot unless you want to risk hypothermia.
 Moisture will defeat the ability of the inflatable mattress, camping cot and sleeping bag to keep you warm.
-Change out of your hiking clothes, dry off and slip into some dry long underwear if you have any available, before climbing into your camping cot or bed.
+Change out of your hiking shoes, dry off and slip into some dry long underwear if you have any available, before climbing into your camping cot or bed.
 Also, if it’s a particularly cold night bring warm socks, a warm wool hat and some gloves into the bag with you in case you need them.

 The best camping bed is not always the most expensive or the heaviest or the most radical looking.
 It’s the one that combines practical features with durability and a reasonable price.
 We hope you found the above information useful and that it helps you select the most comfortable camping cot for your next outdoor adventure.
 Don’t forget to bookmark us and stop back regularly for more insightful product review guides from Gearhungry.